-Emmanuel Katongole's research interests focus on politics and violence in Africa, the theology of reconciliation, and Catholicism in the global South.
+Areas of expertise: Politics and violence in Africa, the theology of reconciliation, and Catholicism in the global South.

-Katongole, a Catholic priest ordained by the Archdiocese of Kampala, has served as associate professor of theology and world Christianity at Duke University, where he was the founding co-director of the Duke Divinity School’s Center for Reconciliation.
+He has served as associate professor of theology and world Christianity at Duke University, where he was the founding co-director of the Duke Divinity School’s Center for Reconciliation.

 He is the author of books on the Christian social imagination, the crisis of faith following the genocide in Rwanda, and Christian approaches to justice, peace, and reconciliation.
 His most recent book is The Sacrifice of Africa: A Political Theology for Africa (Eerdmans, 2010).
 His forthcoming book Born of Lament: On the Theology and Politics of Hope in Africa (Eerdmans) will be published in December 2016.